Ellutze/Witch_DnD5e/docs/source/One with the Land.rst

 On level 7 OWL also gets proficiency in 2 of the wisdoms based skills (can improve her existent proficiency).

-The capstones differ only to some extent between subclasses, refer to :ref:`twenty` for details
+The capstones differ only to some extent between subclasses, refer to :doc:`Leveling` at level 20 for details.

 NPC Witch of the land lends itself to some great legendary actions!